the silence of lightning profound

 As the Father tells the story

-Of a fifth grader who argues religious points with him, and how he envied her
+Of a fifth grader who argues religious points with him, and how he

 As the mother speaks of driver's licenses